Compression, Generalization and Learning: New generalization results for compression schemes

 Before delving into the mathematical developments, we are well-advised to digress a moment to discuss the nature of the results we mean to reach.
 Let $N$ be the size of the multiset at hand, the one of which we want to study the probability of change of compression. $\bphi_N$ has a probability distribution of its own.
 Arguably, this distribution may vary significantly with the distribution by which the $z_i$'s are generated.
 This fact has an important implication: any result that describes the distribution of $\bphi_N$ without referring to some prior knowledge on the distribution of the $\bz_i$'s is bound to stay on the conservative side and is therefore poorly informative.
 While this may seem to set fundamental limitations to obtaining \emph{distribution-free} results on $\bphi_N$ (i.e., results valid without any \emph{a priori} knowledge on the distribution of the $\bz_i$'s), nevertheless it turns out that this conclusion is hasty and incorrect: indeed, one can instead move along a different path and take a bi-variate standpoint, as next explained.
 Let $|\co(\bz_1,\ldots,\bz_N)|$ be the cardinality of the compressed multiset $\co(\bz_1,\ldots,\bz_N)$.
 We consider the pair $(|\co(\bz_1,\ldots,\bz_N)|,\bphi_N)$ and identify conditions of general interest under which its bi-variate distribution concentrates in a slender, lenticular-shaped, region (see Figure \ref{function-upperepsk-lowerepsk}).
-The implications are quite notable: within the lenticular-shaped region, the distribution of $(|\co(\bz_1,\ldots,\bz_N)|,\bphi_N)$ does exhibit a strong variability depending on the problem (which also translates in the variability of the marginal distribution of $\bphi_N$).
-However, given the realization of $\bz_1,\ldots,\bz_N$ at hand, one can compute the value of $|\co(\bz_1,\ldots,\bz_N)|$ and intersect the vertical line corresponding to this value with the lenticular-shaped region to obtain a tight evaluation for the change of compression.
-Importantly, the corresponding result is completely distribution-free.
+The implications are quite notable: within the lenticular-shaped region, the distribution of $(|\co(\bz_1,\ldots,\bz_N)|,\bphi_N)$ does exhibit a strong variability depending on the problem (which also translates into the variability of the marginal distribution of $\bphi_N$).
+However, given the realization of $\bz_1,\ldots,\bz_N$ at hand, one can compute the value of $|\co(\bz_1,\ldots,\bz_N)|$ and intersect the vertical line corresponding to this value with the lenticular-shaped region to obtain an interval for the probability of the change of compression.
+The so-formulated evaluation is tight and informative even for small values of $N$ and offers an useful assessment tool for applications.
+Importantly, the corresponding theory retains the characteristic of being distribution-free.
 This finding is stated below as Theorem \ref{th:compression_2} and it holds under two properties called \emph{preference} (Property \ref{preference}) and \emph{non-associativity} (Property \ref{non-associativity}), besides a condition that rules out \emph{concentrated masses} (Property \ref{no-concentrated-mass}).
-Interestingly, under the sole \emph{preference} property only the lower bound of the lenticular-shaped region is lost while the upper bound maintains its validity (Theorem \ref{th:compression_1}), which provides a result broadly applicable to evaluate an upper limit on the probability of change of compression as a function of the cardinality of the compressed multiset. \\
+Interestingly, under the sole \emph{preference} property, only the lower bound of the lenticular-shaped region is lost while the upper bound maintains its validity (Theorem \ref{th:compression_1}), which provides a result broadly applicable to evaluate an upper limit on the probability of change of compression as a function of the cardinality of the compressed multiset. \\

 Moving towards the mathematical results, we first formalize the concept of \emph{preference}. \begin{property}[preference] For any multisets $U$ and $V$ such that $V \subseteq U$, if $V \neq \co(U)$, then $V \neq \co(U,z)$ for all $z \in \scZ$. \end{property}